This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this scone recipe, check out our Leftover Ingredients Recipe Finder.

-• Baking Powder and Baking Soda: These ingredients help the scones rise and become light.
+• Baking Powder and Baking Soda: Help the scones rise and stay light.

-• Salt and Black Pepper: Essential for enhancing the overall flavor.
+• Salt and Black Pepper: Enhance the flavor.

-• Milk: Any type of cow’s milk works well, or you can use almond milk, half & half, or cream.
+• Milk: Any milk works—regular, almond, half & half, or cream.

-• Horseradish: This optional ingredient adds a spicy kick to both the scones and the cream topping.
+• Horseradish (optional): Adds a spicy note to both the dough and cream topping.

-• Ham: About 3 ounces (or ½ cup) of diced or cubed ham is perfect.
-If you’ve got leftover ham, consider using it in Ham and Cheese Scones, Split Pea Soup, Ham and Cheese Dutch Baby, or a Mini Muffuletta.
+• Ham: Diced or cubed ham brings a savory, hearty element—great for using up leftovers.
+Extra ham?
+Use it in Split Pea Soup, Ham and Cheese Dutch Baby, or a Mini Muffuletta.

-• Cheese: Gruyere is a great choice, but feel free to substitute with your preferred cheese.
-Consider using leftover gruyere in a Green Bean Casserole, Baked Penne with Roasted Vegetables, or a Crustless Quiche Lorraine.
+• Cheese: Gruyere is ideal, but any cheese you like will work.
+Use leftover cheese in a Green Bean Casserole, Baked Penne, or a Crustless Quiche Lorraine.

 Recipe Variations

-• Herb Infusion: Mix in herbs like rosemary, thyme, or parsley for an aromatic touch.
+• Add Herbs: Stir in fresh rosemary, thyme, or parsley for extra flavor.

-• Spicy Scones: Add diced jalapeños or a dash of cayenne pepper for a spicy kick.
+• Make It Spicy: Add chopped jalapeños or a pinch of cayenne pepper for heat.

 How To Make Ham And Cheese Scones